-Smita Patil and Sunil Dutt clicked in a candid moment, while the duo were having a conversation.
+Smita Patil and Sunil Dutt clicked in a candid moment, while the duo was having a conversation.

 You are truly missed Smita ji!

-On Smita Patil's death anniversary, we pay tribute to the actress who redefined parallel cinema with a collection of vintage images
+On Smita Patil's birth anniversary on October 17, we pay tribute to the actress who redefined parallel cinema